 What Causes Loss of Appetite?

 At this stage, loss of appetite usually occurs due to the slowing down of the digestive system.
 With the uterus becoming increasingly larger in the lower abdomen region, it exerts pressure on the stomach and digestive system.
 This leads to constipation and loss of appetite.
-Progesterone levels in the mother also increase during this time, and results in constipation and not feeling hungry during pregnancy.
+Progesterone levels in the mother also increase during this time, and result in constipation and not feeling hungry during pregnancy.

 Ways to Get Through Appetite Loss in Mid-Pregnancy